blahajjessie/kakaw/api-docs/backend/User.md

 ## `initScore` (qn: number, qPoints: number, qTime: number)

 takes in a question number, question points, and question time and creates a new AnswerObj in `answers`

+## `getPlayerResultsComponent` ()

+returns the username, score, number of correct answers, and number of wrong/unanswered questions

 ## `getLeaderboardComponent` ()